ImXico/Cyberpunk/README.md

 In a game there would typically be a Play state, a Menu state, Game-Over state, etc, etc.
 The most important information about the State is that it is capable of:
 - Handling input (touches, key presses, ...).
-  - And the touch input can be converted between *screen* <-> *world* coordinates.
 - Updating its logic.
 - Rendering its internal components.
 - Disposing resources when their not needed anymore.

 #### Abstract State
 A convenience implementation of the State interface.
 Every concrete state would be a subclass of [AbstractState](https://github.com/ImXico/HandyGDX/blob/master/source/State/AbstractState.java).
 Thus, every concrete state will necessarily implement **atleast** the following methods:
 ```java
 public void update(float delta) { ... }